 There has been much work in sociolinguistics on language standardization and language diversity in both Western and Asian scholarships.
 Though this conference places emphasis on the scholarship developed in Asia due to its venue, multidirectional comparisons and contrasts between different contexts are also welcome.

+The conference will take place at Ningbo, China (about two hours by train south of Shanghai).
+The language of the conference is English.
 The conference is co-hosted and co-sponsored by the University of Nottingham, UK, (UNUK) and University of Nottingham Ningbo China (UNNC).

 The call for papers deadline (30 June 2017) has passed, but you can find the CfP below in pdf format.
 Please contact us at email@example.com if you have any questions.

 Prof. Anvita Abbi (Jawaharlal Nehru University): Challenging the monolithic model of standardization in the context of multilingual and plurilingual India

 Prof. Imtiaz Hasnain (Aligarh Muslim University): Authenticity and Coloniality: Language Standardization, Hybridity and Asian Sensibility

 Prof. Luo Lian (Minzu University of China): Standards in Chinese Writing – Comparing the New HSK tests for Foreign Learners and the MHK Tests for Ethnic Minority Learners of Mandarin Chinese